 Most of us wonder if there is a way to celebrate the holiday season during the COVID-19 pandemic safely.
 Here are some ideas for enjoying the holidays this year.

-Social distancing, lockdowns, and restrictions on gatherings due to the COVID-19 pandemic has isolated many people and has resulted in stress.
-With the holiday season approaching, family meals and small gatherings in the living room might seem to be the best opportunity to reconnect with our family and friends.
+Social distancing, lockdowns, and restrictions on gatherings due to the COVID-19 pandemic had isolated many people and had resulted in stress.
+During the holiday seasons, family meals and small gatherings in the living room might seem to be the best opportunity to reconnect with our family and friends.
 But, doctors and scientists are worried that such holiday gatherings will accelerate the pandemic if people do not stick to proper respiratory etiquette and physical distancing.
-There is no such thing as a safe way for families to gather during such a pandemic.
+There is no such thing as a safe way for families to gather during such a pandemic, especially with the number of cases rising worldwide.
 The SARS-CoV-2 virus is highly infectious, so no in-person communication is without risk.
-But the risk can be reduced by making slight alterations like celebrating outdoors than indoors, wearing masks at all times, avoiding hugs and handshakes, and inviting fewer people.
+But the risk can be reduced by making slight alterations like celebrating outdoors rather than indoors, wearing masks at all times, getting vaccinated, avoiding hugs and handshakes, and inviting fewer people.

 This holiday season, learn how to reduce the spread of COVID-19 and keep your friends and families safe and healthy.